hshakula/doxybook2/README.md

 ### Config examples

-Sample config files are provided in the examples folder for each generator and theme used.
+Sample config files are provided in the examples' folder for each generator and theme used.
 The config is stored in a `.doxybook` folder.
 This may not be directly visible by your OS.
 Show hidden folders to see it.
 The following config files are provided:

 * Hugo + Learn theme - `example/hugo-learn/.doxybook/config.json`
 * Hugo + Book theme - `example/hugo-book/.doxybook/config.json`